Finding better ways to provide the materials the world needs

 Join our team

-The Jadar project in Serbia is one of the world’s largest greenfield lithium projects.
+The Jadar project in Serbia is potentially one of the world’s largest greenfield lithium projects.
 The scale and high-grade nature of the Jadar deposit provides the potential for a mine to supply lithium into the electric vehicle value chain for decades.

 The Board committed funding in July 2021, subject to receiving all relevant approvals, permits and licences.
 We are focused on consultation with all stakeholders to explore all options following the Government of Serbia's cancellation of the Spatial Plan in January 2022.